 We are unaware of any Imaging technique (CTs or mammograms etc.) that have been as accurate in detecting risk of early-stage tumors.
 This makes sense, because creating an accurate image is difficult when a mass is small, as is often the case with early-stage tumors.

 Likewise, DNA and RNA screening technologies have challenges finding Stage 1 cancers.
 Due to the size of early-stage tumors, the amount of DNA or RNA fragments present in the blood is usually much less, thereby making detection that much harder.

 In our testing to date, we have identified a far greater percentage of patients at risk of early-stage cancer.
 This makes sense, because even precancerous tissue produces the altered sugar marker that our test identifies, and thus there is a much larger amount of the marker present.
-This is clearly demonstrated in the colon cancer clinical trial above.

 A simple analogy would be: looking for DNA in the blood is like looking for a needle in a haystack, whereas looking for the altered sugar marker is more like evaluating the composition of the haystack itself.

 These tests are very safe and noninvasive.
 There is no radiation, as found with mammograms or CT scans.
 No blood is required and so there is no need for needles or a blood draw.